HitkoDev/breeze/readme.txt

 == Changelog ==

 = 1.0.8 =
-* Fix: Breeze also caches pages with Page Status 200
+* Fix: Cache exclusion for pages that returns status code other than 200

 = 1.0.7 =
 * Fix: Grouping and Minification issues for PHP 7.1